thesteganos/pydantic-ai/docs/output.md

 By default, Pydantic AI leverages the model's tool calling capability to make it return structured data.
 When multiple output types are specified (in a union or list), each member is registered with the model as a separate output tool in order to reduce the complexity of the schema and maximise the chances a model will respond correctly.
 This has been shown to work well across a wide range of models.
 If you'd like to change the names of the output tools, use a model's native structured output feature, or pass the output schema to the model in its [instructions](agents.md#instructions), you can use an [output mode](#output-modes) marker class.

 When no output type is specified, or when `str` is among the output types, the model is allowed to respond with plain text, and this text is used as the output data.
-If `str` is not among the output types, the model is forced to return structured data (or arguments to an output function).
+If `str` is not among the output types, the model is forced to return structured data or call an output function.

 If the output type schema is not of type `"object"` (e.g. it's `int` or `list[int]`), the output type is wrapped in a single element object, so the schema of all tools registered with the model are object schemas.